naresh5422/DoctorFinder/README.md

     ```

 5.  **Set up the Database:**
-    -   Make sure you have PostgreSQL installed and running.
+    -   Make sure you have MySQL installed and running.
-    -   Create a new database for the project.
+    -   Create a new database (schema) for the project.
     ```sql
-    CREATE DATABASE doctor_db;
+    CREATE DATABASE DoctorFinder_DB;
     ```

 6.  **Configure Environment Variables:**